Valencia City Guide

 Getting In and Out

-Valencia is seamlessly connected to the rest of Europe and Spain through the Valencia Airport (VLC), located just eight kilometers west of the city center.
-Reaching the heart of town is effortless, with Metrovalencia lines 3 and 5 whisking passengers to the center in about 20 minutes, while taxis and shuttle buses provide reliable alternatives.
-Major carriers like Iberia, Vueling, and Ryanair frequently serve this hub, offering direct connections to major international cities including London, Paris, and Frankfurt.
+Valencia Airport (VLC) is the primary gateway, situated just eight kilometers west of the city center.
+Reaching the heart of the city is effortless thanks to Metrovalencia lines 3 and 5, which deliver passengers to the central Xàtiva station in approximately 20 minutes.
+Major carriers like Iberia, Vueling, and Ryanair frequently serve the hub, offering direct connections to major European capitals like London, Paris, and Frankfurt.

 🛍️